-Pass-through billing can have serious repercussions and that is why it is important to take precautionary measures so that you do not get caught into this trap.
+Pass through billing can have serious repercussions and that is why it is important to take precautionary measures so that you do not get caught into this trap.

 A medical clinic charging for certain services that were provided by an independent medical contractor is basically engaging in this illegal act.
-Now that we have aptly described pass-through billing and how it can affect billing business, it is time to learn about certain steps to avoid the trap of pass-through billing.
+Now that we have aptly described pass-through billing and how it can affect billing business, it is time to learn about certain steps to avoid the trap of pass through billing.

-Pass-through billing practice is observed mostly in rural healthcare facilities, as they don’t generate much revenue.
+Pass through billing practice is observed mostly in rural healthcare facilities, as they don’t generate much revenue.
 They participate in fraudulent billing schemes to increase their revenue by claiming reimbursements for the services they did not provide.

 This is a growing problem in the U.S but you can easily avoid pass-through billing traps by developing a compliance program.
-Although it is not necessary for you to follow the Compliance Program that is recommended by the Centers for Medicare and Medicaid Services (CMS) however, implementing it does reduce the threats of unlawful billing conducts.
+Although it is not necessary for you to follow the Compliance Program that is recommended by the Centers for Medicare and Medicaid Services (CMS) however, implementing it does reduce the threats of unlawful billing conduct.

-An effective compliance program can help deduct any error in medical coding or billing and decrease the risk of penalties on your medical billing practices.
+Implementing a compliance program: An effective compliance program can help deduct any error in medical coding or billing and decrease the risk of penalties on your medical billing practices.
 It also increases the credibility of your work.

-Having an effective medical billing infrastructure that complies with the APC and supports your in-house billing can increase the reliability and accuracy of your billing.
+Medical billing infrastructure: Having an effective medical billing infrastructure that complies with the APC and supports your in-house billing can increase the reliability and accuracy of your billing.
 Therefore, it is highly recommended for medical providers to invest in training their staff and resources to provide high-level maintenance.

-It is extremely essential that you properly document an unlisted cost and use a single code for injections for a single session rather than coding it multiple times.
+Documentation: It is extremely essential that you properly document an unlisted cost and use a single code for injections for a single session rather than coding it multiple times.

 Upcoding is another unethical practice in medical coding.
 Upcoding means you are billing a patient for a few minutes to meet up under a whole session.
 There are times when upcoding can easily be neglected by the concerned authorities, however, when caught you can face serious consequences.

 Another thing to keep in mind to avoid coding mix-ups that can lead to medical billing abuse is following the National Correct Coding Initiative (NCCI) rules while reporting medical coding.
-This helps you properly report medical payment by using relevant and reliable coding methods.
+This helps you properly report medical payments by using relevant and reliable coding methods.